DEEPAK1164/NamasteNodeJs/season-2/dev-tinder-web/README.md

    -u should not be access other routes without login -if token is not present redirect user to login page -Logout Feature
+   -get the feed and add it to the store
+   -build the user card on feed